johnalison/obsidian-notes/Journal/6 January 2025 Monday.md

 Up at 7:30 ...

 Snow day for H...
-Kida to Cyert by 9
+Kids to Cyert by 9

 c++ and python

 # Chat AE:
 - [>>] L3 comments v2
 - [>>] Need new background model
 - [>>] Whats wrong with mixed data fits ?
 	- [>>] Repeate Closure with old SvB